GenericMappingTools/gmt/doc_modern/rst/source/GMT_Docs.rst

 ----------------------------

 We will now demonstrate some of the ways to play with the label attributes.
-To do so we will use :doc:`psxy` on a great-circle line connecting the geoid extrema, along which we have sampled the ETOPO5 relief data set.
+To do so we will use :doc:`plot` on a great-circle line connecting the geoid extrema, along which we have sampled the ETOPO5 relief data set.
 The file thus contains *lon, lat, dist, geoid, relief*, with distances in km.